panovvv/bigdata-docker-compose/README.md

 docker-compose exec master bash jps
 ```
-Jps command outputs a list of running Java processes,
+`jps` command outputs a list of running Java processes,
-which on Hadoop Namenode/Spark Master node should include those
+which on Hadoop Namenode/Spark Master node should include those:
-(not necessarily in this order and those IDs):
 <pre>
-123 SecondaryNameNode
+123 Jps
 456 ResourceManager
-789 Jps
+789 NameNode
-234 Master
+234 SecondaryNameNode
-567 NameNode
+567 HistoryServer
+890 Master
 </pre>

+... but not necessarily in this order and those IDs,
+also some extras like `RunJar` and `JobHistoryServer` might be there too.

 Then let's see if YARN can see all resources we have (2 worker nodes):
 ```bash